sadafaldar1911/Fyntune-TermTravel-1.O/.github/ISSUE_TEMPLATE/travel-bug-report.md

 4. Occupation : Salaried / Self Employed
 5. Education : Post Graduate / Graduate / 12th pass / 10th Pass
 6. Annual Income : _ Lacs
-7. Life Cover Amount :
+7. Get Money As :
-8. Cover Upto Age :
+8. Invest for :
-9. Pay till Age :
+9. Returns after :
+10. Income for :
-10. Frequency : Annual / Half Yearly / Quaterly / Monthly
+11. Frequency : Annual / Half Yearly / Quaterly / Monthly
-11. Plan Type :
+12. Plan Type :
-12. Nominee Gets : Lumpsum / Monthly Income / Lumpsum + Monthly Income

-**URL**
-The URL of the page where the issue occured

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**URL**
+The URL of the page where the issue occured.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Additional context**
+Add any other context about the problem here.